kw7oe/kw7oe.github.io/content/posts/how-i-deploy-my-elixir-release.md

 2. Extract the tar file on the remote server.
 3. Start your application by running `/bin/app_name daemon`

-Which is equivalent to the following script:
+Which is equivalent to the following bash script:

 ```bash
 #!/bin/bash